teatimeguest/setup-texlive-action/README.md

   run: tlmgr --version
 ```

-Additional TeX packages to be installed
+The action installs TeX Live with
+`scheme-infraonly` for `2016` or later versions, and
+`scheme-minimal` for the other versions.
-can be specified by the `packages` input:
+If you want to install additional packages, you can use the `packages` input:

 ```yaml
 - name: Setup TeX Live